Nitrux/nx-apphub/README.md

 # Introduction

-NX AppHub CLI is a lightweight command-line tool for managing and building applications in Nitrux as AppImages.
+NX AppHub CLI is a streamlined tool for building and managing AppImages in Nitrux from simple YAML recipes — fast, portable, and fully container-aware.

 > _⚠️ Important: NX AppHub CLI primarily targets Nitrux OS, and using this utility in other distributions may or may not work.
 To request formal support for other distributions, open a PR regarding this use case._

 ### Requirements

-- Nitrux 4.0.0+
+- Nitrux 4.0.0 and newer.
+    - _♦ Information: To use `nx-apphub-cli` in previous versions of Nitrux use a container._
-- Python 3.10+
+- Python 3.10 and newer.

 NX AppHub CLI requires the following utilities to function properly: